 Prior to April 6, 2022, the RefiNow Program required a minimum credit score of 620.
 The RefiNow Program is available to eligible borrowers whose mortgage loans are seasoned at least 12 months (measured from the original note date to the date of refinancing).
 Reference Obligations are potentially eligible for refinancing under the RefiNow Program but any resulting RefiNow Program loan will not be included in the Reference Pool in replacement of the original Reference Obligation.
-As of the Cut-off Date, none of the Reference Obligations consist of mortgage loans originated under the RefiNow Program.
+No Reference Obligation was originated under the RefiNow Program.